binbinher/holbertonschool-low_level_programming/binarytree/README.md

 ## Description :heavy_check_mark:

-This is a team project in which we learned about the details, advantages, and disadvantages of using binary trees as data structures.
+This is a team project of Holberton School in which we learned about the basic algorithms and usage of binary trees as data structures.
-We learned about what i the difference between a binary tree a d binary search tree.
-As well as the different traversal methods to go through a binary tree.
+Through out the tasks, we learned about the depth, the height the size of a binary tree; we also learned about what is the difference between a binary tree a d binary search tree, as well as different binary tree including a complte, a full, a perfect, a balanced tree.
+In the end we also learned the different traversal methods to go through a binary tree.

 ## Header File :file_folder:

 * [binary_trees.h](https://github.com/SadScourge/holbertonschool-binary_trees/blob/main/binary_trees.h): Header file containing definitions and prototypes for all types and functions written for the project.

-Data Structures
+## Data Structures
 ```
 struct binary_tree_s
 {